Monster Cookie Dip

 It is loaded with peanut butter, oats, chocolate chips and M&M’s just like the cookies.
 Then you can use graham crackers, vanilla wafers, pretzels, apple slices, cinnamon pita chips and more to dip right in.

 It is fun to bring to a potluck or set it out at a party for people to munch on.
-Then sit back and watch as people give it a try and then keep going back for more.
+There is something extra fun about a dessert dip or cheese ball because those are normally reserved for savory appetizers not sweet treats.

 MiMi shared this recipe with us back in 2016.
 Little Dude and I thought it was way past time to make it again.